Top Attractions in China

 Sitting at the heart of Beijing across from Tiananmen Square, the nearly 500-year-old Forbidden City is one of the world's most impressive imperial compounds.
-For the emperors and their courts, this moat-encircled compound was literally their city within a city, featuring 1,000 buildings covering more than 7.8 million square feet.
+For the emperors and their courts, this moat-encircled complex was literally their city within a city, featuring 1,000 buildings covering more than 7.8 million square feet.
 Today the Forbidden City is home to the Palace Museum and its world-class collection of priceless paintings, bronzes, pottery, and documents that once belonged to the Qing imperial collection.

 Temple of Heaven

-The Temple of Heaven—known in Chinese as the Altar of Heaven—was once the altar where Ming and Qing emperors made sacrifices to heaven.
+The Temple of Heaven—known in Chinese as the Altar of Heaven—was once where Ming and Qing emperors made sacrifices to heaven.
 The emperor and his court visited the Temple of Heaven twice each year to perform ceremonies with the hope of ensuring a good harvest—even a minor mistake could spell disaster for China.
 The complex was built in the early 15th century by the Yongle Emperor, who was also behind the construction of the Forbidden City.

-The Great Wall of China is one of country's most iconic structures, as well as one of the world's most ambitious engineering projects.
+The Great Wall of China is one of the country's most iconic structures, as well as one of the world's most ambitious engineering projects.
 Originally intended to prevent invasion by nomadic tribes north of China, the wall was an imperial obsession for more than 1,000 years, beginning in the 5th century BC.
 Built primarily of stone and rammed earth, the wall stretches 5,500 miles (8,850 kilometers) from its easternmost point on the Bohai Sea to its western terminus at Lop Nur in Xinjiang.

 Old Town of Lijiang

 The Old Town of Lijiang is renowned for its winding cobblestone streets, charming wooden homes, and clear, fish-filled mountain streams.
 The area has been home to the Naxi people (with their unique culture and architecture) for eight centuries.
 One of China's most popular destinations for domestic or international travelers, Lijiang is visited by millions each year.
-UNESCO has raised concerns that overcommercialization is affecting the site's heritage value, but it is still a must-visit destination for many tourists.
+UNESCO has raised concerns that over-commercialization is affecting the site's heritage value, but it is still a must-visit destination for many tourists.

 Yunnan Three Parallel Rivers Protected Areas